bischrob/jekyll-now/_posts/2018-06-11-Tutorial-Size-3D-Models-in-Blender.md

 ﻿---
 layout: post
-title: Size 3D Models in Blender
+title: Tutorial: Size 3D Models in Blender
 ---

 This tutorial demonstrates how to accurately size a 3D model using the open source software [Blender](https://www.blender.org/).